Build-to-rent concessions for land tax and AFAD

 The following concessions may be available for eligible build-to-rent (BTR) developments:

-- 100% discount on any additional foreign acquirer duty (AFAD) for land for development of—or land containing—an eligible BTR development.
+• 100% discount on any additional foreign acquirer duty (AFAD) for land used—or to be used—for an eligible BTR development.

 An eligible BTR development is one where, for a financial year, it met the following conditions during the previous financial year:

-The AFAD concession will be available for relevant transactions entered into on or after 1 July 2023.
+The AFAD concession is available for relevant transactions entered into on or after 1 July 2023.

 Land tax concessions